“WHAT’S THE PASSWORD !?!?!?”

 “Every pediatric GI physician, I would guarantee you, has told a family this is a safe product,” Dr. Kent C. Williams, a gastroenterologist at Nationwide Children’s Hospital told the New York Times.
 Now, he says, “it may not be true.”

-For me, the bottom line is that parent have reported serious adverse effects from this drug, and no research has been done that proves it is safe for children.
+For me, the bottom line is that parents have reported serious adverse effects from this drug, and no research has been done that proves it is safe for children.
 I love my children’s doctor and have found him to be very willing to answer questions and concerns when they come up.
 If we ever ran into a situation that moved beyond occasional constipation I would certainly seek guidance, but based on what I’ve read I would work with my doctor to find alternatives.

 Getting Things Moving With Constipation Candy